"You cannot help anyone - you can only serve."

 many life stages.
 She has had to modify and apply her Yoga practice through child bearing, rehabilitation following various injuries

 resulting from an auto accident, and management of the chronic pain resulting from a spinal disc disease.
-These life experiences, along with the
+These life experiences, along

-experience of gaining and loosing excess body weight, have enabled Tish to empathize with many challenges to and approaches toward
+with the experience of gaining and loosing excess body weight, have enabled Tish to empathize with many challenges to and

-College of Sports Medicine and a Registered Yoga Instructor with the National Yoga Alliance.
-Her enthusiastic and passionate approach to
+through the American College of Sports Medicine and a Registered Yoga Instructor with the National Yoga Alliance.
+Her enthusiastic and

 accessible to anyone who is eager to improve their mobility, functional capacity and ultimately their quality of life.